Shoaf Plantation ---- Nigerian Dwarf Goats---

 *Male goats, especially neuters, need a diet that has a proper (2/1) calcium to phosphorus ratio.
 The best diet consists of minimal grain/pellets and maximum roughage (hay, weeds, grass).
 The roughage is needed to keep saliva levels up, which causes phosphorus to be defecated rather than urinated.
 The green roughage will provide vitamin A, which is necessary also.

 *Purina Goat pellets or DuMOR Goat Pellets are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.

 *Rain water is best for goats.
 Well water tends to be hard (high in minerals).
 It can be beneficial to add Ammonium Chloride to their water to reduce kidney stone formation.

-*All goats need either loose minerals or mineral salt lick to partake of at will.
+*All goats need loose minerals to partake of at will.

 **See the following URL for more information: